 Likewise, to measure the likelihood of our initial conditions coming about by pure chance, we must compute the probability of a randomly thrown dart hitting the region of the chart corresponding to our universe’s initial conditions.

-I know this might have sounded complicated, even with the analogy, but it’s going to get clearer as we go along.
-Let’s now get some idea how phase space helps us determine just how unlikely our initial conditions were.
+We know this might have sounded complicated, even with the analogy, but it’s going to get clearer as we go along.
+Let’s now get some idea of how phase space helps us determine just how unlikely our initial conditions were.

 The Creator's Challenge in Ordering the Initial Condition of the Universe